LLFourn/bdk_core_staging/README.md

 #### TODOs

 - I think we should keep a hash of all txids found out to a certain block.
 This help decide whether we are in sync with persistent storage for example and helps find where two sets of data diverge.
-This would be better than the current approach.
+This would be better than the current approach. ✅ (done)
 - The algorithm for tracking which txouts have been spent is not guaranteed to be correct if things happen in odd orders or you get conflicting things in the mempool.
-I think we will need an index of txo spends e.g. outpoints -> tx that spends them.
+I think we will need an index of txo spends e.g. outpoints -> tx that spends them. ✅ (done but needs tests)

 ### `CoinSelector`